NilsHMeier/Learning_from_Data/README.md

 6. VC Dimension & Growth Functions
 7. Bias-Variance-Tradeoff
 8. Lagrange-Formulation & SVM
+9. MLPs & Backpropagation
+10. Non-Linear Transformations

 #### Remark on Assignment 8

 Within the implementation of the Support-Vector-Machine in assignment_08.py the *cvxopt* package is used to solve the Lagrange formulation in order to receive the alphas.
 Since the standard solver does not always yield the correct solution based on the input features, the Mosek solver is used instead (the *mosek* package is included in the requirements file).
 However, a licence is required to make use of the Mosek solver.
 To get your own licence file, please request an academic-licence on the [Mosek-Page](https://www.mosek.com/products/academic-licenses/).

 ## Contributing to this Repository